MeanderingProgrammer/render-markdown.nvim/README.md

         enabled = true,
         -- Turn on / off any sign column related rendering sign = true,
-        -- Determines how the icon fills the available space:
+        -- Determines how icons fill the available space:
         --  inline:  underlying '#'s are concealed resulting in a left aligned icon --  overlay: result is left padded with spaces to hide any additional '#' position = 'overlay',